dayton-outar/glif/algos/js/codility/prime/README.md

 ## 10.1.
 Counting Divisors

 Let’s count the number of divisors of $n$.
-The easiest approach is to iterate through all the numbers from 1 to n and check whether or not each one is a divisor.
+The easiest approach is to iterate through all the numbers from 1 to $n$ and check whether or not each one is a divisor.
 The time complexity of this solution is $O(n)$.

 There is a simple way to improve the above solution.
 Based on one divisor, we can ﬁnd the symmetric divisor.
 More precisely, if number $a$ is a divisor of $n$, then $n \over a$ is also a divisor.
 One of these two divisors is less than or equal to $\sqrt n$.
 (If that were not the case, $n$ would be a product of two numbers greater than $\sqrt n$, which is impossible.)